F1 Track Stats: Japanese Grand Prix at Suzuka

 Sebastian Vettel is the only driver to record a Grand Slam at Suzuka.
 He took pole, led every lap and set the fastest lap on his way to winning the 2012 Japanese Grand Prix.

-Two teams are tied for most wins at Suzuka
+Three teams are tied for most wins at Suzuka

 Benetton, McLaren, Ferrari, Red Bull and Mercedes have all taken back-to-back wins at Suzuka.
 Red Bull’s 2022 victory ended a streak of six consecutive Japanese Grand Prix wins for Mercedes – the longest ever winning streak for a team at the track.